 I was getting tired of hearing about how amazing Samantha was.
 I needed to neutralize her.
 Deal with her the same way I had with Christina.

 "Take me to meet Samantha," I said.

 So he did.
-We went to a fundraiser at Coffee Makes You Black, which is a great name for a cafe.
+We went to a fundraiser at Coffee Blacker Than Midnight, which is a great name for a cafe, even though I prefer my coffee with lots of milk and cream.
 The fundraiser was boring, though.
 Can there be anything more dull than hanging out with a bunch of political groupies who already know they are going to vote for the candidate?
 And the candidate makes a speech anyhow?
 Shouldn't the speech just be, "Thanks for coming!
 Thanks for giving me money!
 Now let's all go home and watch Big Bang Theory!"

 The only good thing about the fundraiser was that the chef at the cafe is from Alabama and he knows how to make fried chicken, mashed potatoes (covered in rivers of melted butter), and sweet tea.

 Primo brought Samantha over to meet me.
 I looked at her.
 She was not all that.
 Kind of skinny.
 Mutton dressed as lamb, if you know what I mean.
 Women our age probably shouldn't wear miniskirts and patterned hose unless they're trying to pick up some cash.